-Disadvantages of Time Billing
+Disadvantages of Time Based Billing (Part 1)

 At Lynn & Brown Lawyers we believe that there are significant advantages to you as a client of Agreed Fixed Pricing.
 We also believe there are also significant disadvantages in the model of time billing.